Home » Craft Room » Knit & Crochet Patterns and Tips » Chunky Knit Blanket Pattern with Broken Rib Stitch

 I played around with several knit and crochet patterns before settling on a knit broken rib stitch.
 Crocheting with a simple half-double stitch resulted in an almost rug-like and very dense fabric.
 I also tried a knit cable pattern, but we would’ve needed more yarn as a cable pattern uses more.

-So ultimately, we settled on a simple knit broken rib stitch.
+Ultimately, we settled on a simple knit broken rib stitch.
 The broken rib works great with super bulky yarns, creating a subtle pattern with a little more interest than a plain stockinette.
-The broken rib is also a great pattern for novice knitters, requiring nothing more than simple knit and purl stitches.
+It is also a great pattern for novice knitters, requiring nothing more than simple knit and purl stitches.

 Girl holding large chunky knit blanket